adityakavuluri/bbmsBackend/README.md

 ### Postconditions
 - Confirm that the user dashboard is accessible after a successful submission.

+---

-## Upcoming Appointments and Donation History
+## Acceptance Test Case for Upcoming Appointments and Donation History

 ### Objective
 Verify that a user can access their upcoming appointments and donation history from the user dashboard.
 Additionally, confirm that clicking the browser back button redirects the user to the user dashboard.